zerospeech/zerospeech2017/README.md

 If you want to install and run the tracks 1 and 2 in a virtualized environment, you can install and use [docker](https://docs.docker.com/engine/installation).
-After cloning this repository, you can build the docker image by doing:
+After cloning this repository, go to its root directory and build the docker image by doing:

     $ docker build -t zerospeech2017 .